xpander-ai/coding-agent/README.md

 - No arbitrary command execution is permitted

-# Todo

-- [ ] remove the xpander.py once the CLI is ready
-- [ ] solve the duplicate local functions in the UI
-- [ ] add thread id support in the xpander_handler
-- [ ] add github and AWS auth support (Remote)
-- [ ] add Agent 2 Agent support & Agent card
-- [ ] test full flow with additional agents

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.